henryh9n/Python-Software-Engineer-Training/MATERIALS.md

 [The Catalog of Design Patterns](https://refactoring.guru/design-patterns/catalog) - Extensive list of Design Patterns with detailed description on what particular problem each solves and how to implement.
 Includes code examples on Python.

 ## Branching Models
+[Understanding the GitHub flow](https://guides.github.com/introduction/flow/) - Easiest to start with.
+Sometimes good for projects of one or 2 people.
 [Trunk Based Development](https://trunkbaseddevelopment.com/) - Good for small teams and projects